Installing GOAD on PROXMOX Part 1: pfSense

 pfsense - Wizard setup - Block Bogon Networks

-Go to system > advanced > networking: click to disable hardware checksum offloading, note that the system has to be rebooted to change this setting
+Go to system > advanced > networking: click to disable hardware checksum offloading, note that the system must be rebooted to change this setting

 Firewall

-I am following all of Mayfly's rules here for the firewalls.
+I followed all of Mayfly's firewall rules here.

-Firewall -> Rules -> WANDefault WAN Firewall rules on pfsense
+Firewall -> Rules -> WAN Default WAN firewall rules on pfsense

-Allow ipv4 tcp traffic from 10.0.0.1 to LAN address port 80 to give access to the pfsense GUI .
+Allow IPv4 TCP traffic from 10.0.0.1 to LAN address port 80 to give access to the pfsense GUI.
+Allow 10.0.0.1 to LAN on pfsense firewall

-I had some issues with this part, if in the future your proxmox isn't correctly routing packets, try deleting the rules and rerunning these commands
+I had some issues with this part, if in the future your proxmox doesn't route packets correctly, try deleting the rules and re-running these commands

-Run ssh goadproxmox to connect to the proxmox and run the following :
+Run ssh goadproxmox to connect to proxmox and run the following commands:

 echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward